 P'Access yields an access value that designates the subprogram denoted by P. The type of P'Access is an access-to-subprogram type (S), as determined by the expected type.
 The accessibility level of P shall not be statically deeper than that of S. In addition to the places where Legality Rules normally apply (see 12.3), this rule applies also in the private part of an instance of a generic unit.
 The profile of P shall be subtype-conformant with the designated profile of S, and shall not be Intrinsic.
-If the subprogram denoted by P is declared within a generic unit, and the expression P'Access occurs within the body of that generic unit or within the body of a generic unit declared within the declarative region of the generic, then the ultimate ancestor of S shall be a non-formal type declared within the generic unit.
+If the subprogram denoted by P is declared within a generic unit, and the expression P'Access occurs within the body of that generic unit or within the body of a generic unit declared within the declarative region of the generic, then the ultimate ancestor of S shall be either a non-formal type declared within the generic unit or an anonymous access type of a access parameter.